 Looking to cultivate the 2018 Farm Bill, New York State Department of Agriculture and Markets Commissioner Richard Ball and several other officials visited Alfred State recently to speak with and gather feedback from constituents about the critical legislation.

 For all 14 of the degree programs now offered to new students at the School of Applied Technology, Alfred State College (ASC) ranks among the top five schools in the nation.
 Graduates are able to launch their careers in the automotive, construction, manufacturing, and restaurant industries after two years of study.

-SUNY Distinguished Teaching Professor Dr. Aniko Constantine was presented with the Alfred State President’s Medallion Saturday, Nov.
-7 at the Alfred State Lake Lodge, where she celebrated with friends, family, and fellow Alfred State colleagues.
+SUNY Distinguished Teaching Professor Jim Grillo was honored with the Alfred State President’s Medallion Saturday, Nov.
+4, at the Alfred State Lake Lodge.